Breast Reduction Surgery Explained

 - Blood clots, which are uncommon but serious

-Risk levels can be higher with smoking, certain medical conditions or larger reductions.
-Only a specialist can assess your personal risk profile.
+Risk levels may be higher with smoking, certain medical conditions or larger reductions.
+A specialist can assess your individual risk profile.

 Flying too soon after reduction mammoplasty can increase discomfort and may affect swelling.
-A travel plan should include surgeon clearance to fly, mobility guidance and a clear escalation pathway if symptoms change after discharge.
+A travel plan should include surgeon clearance to fly, mobility guidance and a clear pathway for help if symptoms change after discharge.

-International patients may choose specific destinations for Breast Reduction Surgery based on surgeon experience, hospital infrastructure and the ability to coordinate safe follow up during travel.
+International patients may compare destinations for breast reduction surgery based on surgeon experience, facility standards, communication quality and the ability to coordinate follow-up during travel.

 Turkey

-Turkey has established private hospitals and surgical centers with teams experienced in cosmetic breast procedures, including reduction mammoplasty.
-Many facilities support international care coordination with structured pre-op testing, anesthesia services and post-op check schedules.
+Turkey has private hospitals and surgical centers where cosmetic breast procedures, including reduction mammoplasty, are performed.
+Many facilities have systems for international patient coordination, pre-op testing, anesthesia services and scheduled post-op checks.

 Iran

-Iran has long-standing surgical expertise in plastic and reconstructive procedures and a network of hospitals and clinics where breast reduction surgery is performed.
-For international patients, safe planning focuses on verified specialist qualifications, operating facility standards and a defined follow up pathway before departure.
+Iran has established surgical training and clinical experience in plastic and reconstructive procedures, including breast reduction surgery.
+For international patients, planning should focus on verified specialist qualifications, operating facility standards and a clear follow-up pathway before departure.

 A coordinated plan should include access to imaging and labs when needed, after-hours contact and clear instructions for care after returning home.